vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 In this perspective, the *japa* that has just been performed is lived by the offi

-ciating adept as bringing about a fusion with the *śrīvidyā * associated with the *kuṇḍ alinī* , a power both human and cosmic-divine, and thus as having a transcendental-cosmic dimension.
+ciating adept as bringing about a fusion with the *śrīvidyā * associated with the *kuṇḍalinī* , a power both human and cosmic-divine, and thus as having a transcendental-cosmic dimension.
 It is a lived experience of the resorption of the cosmos into the deity.
 Given in the left hand of the Goddess, the *japa* is considered as being off ered to the dissolving aspect of the deity.
 The Goddess holds it and reabsorbs it in herself and, with it, the *sādhaka* , who is thus symbolically liberated.

 156
 The last rites of the *pūjā * are now to be performed; fi rst, the ritual libation, *tarpana* :